kipkurui/Python4Bioinformatics/README.md

     rm master.zip

+    cd Python4Bioinformatics-master

+Then you can quickly launch jupyter lab using:

+`jupyter lab`

+NB: We will use a jupyter lab for training.
 A Jupyter notebook is made up of many cells.
 Each cell can contain Python code.
 You can execute a cell by clicking on it and pressing `Shift-Enter` or `Ctrl-Enter` (run without moving to the next line).

 ### Login into the web server